qzc438/BuildingTopologyAnalysis/README.md

 # BuildingTopologyAnalysis
-## This analysis use diffent Brick and Haystack models.
+## This analysis uses different Brick and Haystack models.
+## The result is clustering.
-## Degree and Diameter
+## Explanation for Degree and Diameter
+test file can be found in x
 <br/>
 <br/>
 <img src="https://github.com/zqia0007/OROTUND/blob/master/WebContent/img/Library.png" />